LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 The average of unit price of items sold in Germany is ~4.58.
 ![image](https://user-images.githubusercontent.com/60980933/112534501-c1ab1380-8d70-11eb-9ce7-507953cc26d0.png)

-The combination of query and aggregation allowed us to perform aggregations on a subset of documents.
-What if we wanted to perform aggreations on several subsets of documents?
+The combination of query and aggregations request allowed us to perform aggregations on a subset of documents.
+What if we wanted to perform aggregations on several subsets of documents?

 This is where Bucket Aggregations come into play!

 ###  Bucket Aggregations
-When you want to aggregate on several subsets of documents, bucket aggregations come in handy.
-Bucket aggregations group documents into several sets of documents called bucket based on a common criteria.
+When you want to aggregate on several subsets of documents, bucket aggregations will come in handy.
+Bucket aggregations group documents into several sets of documents called buckets.
+All documents in a bucket share a common criteria.

 ![image](https://user-images.githubusercontent.com/60980933/115422110-d2a54400-a1b9-11eb-919c-15a88f9d148b.png)